Search 1,000+ pages, voyages, ports, guides, and comparisons.

 For an Aman loyalist

 The math suggests an Ocean Penthouse on a 7-night Mediterranean or a Caribbean voyage as the first Explora suite to consider.
 The 463–743 sqft sits between an Aman Pavilion and a one-bedroom Pavilion in scale.
-The Residence tier reads as the closer Aman analog on paper, but the value lives in the Penthouse — most Aman-trained buyers don't need the Residence service layer on a 7-night voyage.
+The Residence tier reads as the closer Aman analog on paper, but the value lives in the Penthouse.
+Most Aman-trained buyers don't need the Residence service layer on a 7-night voyage.

 For a Four Seasons loyalist

-Ocean Residence is typically the right tier — specifically the Cocoon for the wraparound terrace, or the Serenity for the aft positioning.
+Ocean Residence is typically the right tier.
+Specifically the Cocoon for the wraparound terrace, or the Serenity for the aft positioning.
 Four Seasons buyers expect the residence service layer (dedicated Host, free transfers, dining priority), and the Residence tier delivers it.

 For a multi-gen family

-Two connected Ocean Penthouses beats a single larger suite for groups of four or more — privacy plus shared living spaces, and the Penthouse tier's separate living area gives the adults a place to be after the kids are asleep.
+Two connected Ocean Penthouses beats a single larger suite for groups of four or more.
+Privacy plus shared living spaces, and the Penthouse tier's separate living area gives the adults a place to be after the kids are asleep.
 The Grand Penthouse is the only sub-category with a sofa bed and works for a parent-with-teenager arrangement in one suite.

 For a design-conscious solo traveler

-The Owner's Residence on Explora III or IV — designed by Patricia Urquiola — is the strongest architectural statement at sea right now.
+The Owner's Residence on Explora III or IV.
+Designed by Patricia Urquiola.
+Is the strongest architectural statement at sea right now.
 For solo travelers who choose hotels for design first (Belmond, Soho House, Aman), this is the suite that pays back the price.
 Below the Owner's tier, the Deluxe Penthouse on decks 8–9 of Explora I/II offers the cleanest design language at a fraction of the price.

 Tier 1 of 4